rileystuartmyers/bookmark-keeper/README.md

 ## Features

-- ⚡ Fast, minimal, no bloat
+- Fast, minimal, no bloat
-- 📋 Add and delete URLs with automatic labeling
+- Add and delete URLs with automatic labeling
-- 🗂 Persistent storage using SQLite
+- Select, double-click, and manage entries via ImGui UI
-- 🖱 Select, double-click, and manage entries via ImGui UI
+- Copy URLs to clipboard
-- 📎 Copy URLs to clipboard
+- Persistent storage using SQLite

 ---